FreshKernel/kraft-sync/README.md

 provide add and edit functionalities, for the add you will insert all the data, for the edit you will provide the raw JSON data and then edit it in GUI and get the new one

-The GUI should allow selecting assets (e.g. Mods, Resource-packs) from some providers like Modrinth, CurseForges, or by custom URL
+The GUI should allow selecting assets (e.g., Mods, Resource-packs) from some providers like Modrinth, CurseForges, or by custom URL.

-we might use [Kobweb](https://github.com/varabyte/kobweb) for the GUI which is also in Kotlin and allow us to share code and logic between Kotlin/JS and Kotlin/JVM
 </details>

 <details>